 Syria regime condemns Iraq strike, opposition rejoices

-The Syrian government on Friday condemned the killing of top Iranian and Iraqi commanders in a US strike which was hailed by the opposition.
-The strike outside Baghdad airport killed top Iranian commander Qasem Soleimani and the deputy chief of Iraq's pro-Iran paramilitary organization, Abu Mahdi al-Muhandis.
+Beirut, Jan 3 (AFP) The Syrian government on Friday condemned the killing of top Iranian and Iraqi commanders in a US strike which was hailed by the opposition.
+The strike outside Baghdad airport killed top Iranian commander Qasem Soleimani and the deputy chief of Iraq's pro-Iran paramilitary organisation, Abu Mahdi al-Muhandis.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)